A discrete event simulator for policy evaluation in liver allocation in Eurotransplant: Case studies: the impact of modifying ELAS allocation rules

 \section{Case studies: the impact of modifying ELAS allocation rules}

-We illustrate how the ELAS simulator can be used for policy evaluation with two case studies.
-For the first case study, we collaborated with representatives from the Belgian Liver and Intestine Advisory committee (BeLIAC) to study the impact of changes to the Belgian exception score system (see Section \ref{sec:application}).
-In the second case study, we study the impact of basing ET liver allocation on ReMELD-Na scores instead of UNOS-MELD scores, which was a topic on the agenda of ELIAC in 2023 (see Section \ref{sec:application2}).
+We illustrate how the ELAS simulator can be used to quantify the impact of policy changes with two case studies.
+For the first case study Section \ref{sec:elasbeliaccasestudy}), we collaborated with representatives from the Belgian Liver and Intestine Advisory committee (BeLIAC) to study the impact of changes to the Belgian exception score system.
+In the second case study (Section \ref{sec:elasremeldcasestudy}), we study the impact of basing Eurotransplant liver allocation on ReMELD-Na scores instead of UNOS-MELD scores, which was a topic on the agenda of ELIAC in 2023.

-For all alternative policies, we simulate ET liver allocation 50 times between 01-01-2016 and 31-12-2019.
-We compare outcomes simulated under modified ELAS rules, to outcomes simulated under current ELAS rules.
+To evaluate the alternative policies, we simulate Eurotransplant liver allocation 50 times between January 1, 2016, and December 31, 2019, and compare simulated outcomes under modified ELAS rules to simulated outcomes under current rules.
 We test whether modified policies lead to significantly different outcomes with traditional hypothesis testing.
-To increase the power of these tests, we use common random number generators to eliminate the variance attributable to factors which we assume to be independent from the allocation policy (see \cite[~p.588]{lawSimulationModelingAnalysis2015} for more information on this variance reduction technique).
+To increase the power of these tests, we use common random number generators \citep{lawSimulationModelingAnalysis2015} to eliminate the variance attributable to factors which we assume to be independent from the allocation policy.
 Specifically, we use common random numbers to synchronize the splitting of liver grafts, the graft offer acceptance behavior of candidates, and the triggering of rescue allocation across policies for each of the 50 iterations.
-By synchronizing these processes, we can compare the alternative policies to the current policy with pairwise t-tests.
+By synchronizing these processes across policies the outcomes under alternative policies may be compared to the current policy with pairwise t-tests.

+We note that these simulations assume the statistical models used to approximate stochastic processes -- such as graft-offer acceptance behavior and post-transplant survival -- remain unchanged across policy scenarios.
+In other words, we do not model potential behavioral adaptations by transplantation centers or changes in clinical outcomes that might arise in response to a policy shift.
+For the BeLIAC case study, this means that the offer acceptance behavior of centers is not affected by the fact that the exception scores are slowed down or capped.
+For the ReMELD-Na case study, this implies that candidates with a specific lab-MELD score make the same decisions regardless of whether this is a ReMELD-Na score or a UNOS-MELD score.